milos-p-lab/MarkdownGuideHtmlConverter/README.md

 - Extremely fast, with no external dependencies
 - Simple to integrate into any **.NET** or **.NET Framework** application

-Unlike many large tools (like Pandoc), this converter is implemented in a **single C# file** and can be embedded directly into your project.
+Unlike many large tools (like Pandoc), this converter is implemented in a **single C# file** and can be embedded directly into your project (console, desktop or web application) without needing complex installations or external libraries.

 It supports almost all core **Markdown syntax**, including headings, lists, links, images, code blocks, inline formatting, and tables.
 It also includes **XSS-safe conversion**, making it suitable for web applications.